 On campus, Zachary has helped organize food-recovery programs that redirect unused food from catered events to organizations that feed community members in need.
 He has also been a key part in the collaboration between FUEL and the student-run Social Work Club to create an on-campus food pantry run by students, for students who struggle to afford and access quality, nutritious meals.
 “This will by far be my proudest achievement with FUEL,” Zachary says.
 “It’s been over a year’s worth of hard work to get this program up and running, and we know it will make a difference to many students.”

-When the water crisis hit Flint, Zachary worked closely with his geology professor to map and digitize the city’s entire water infrastructure.
+When the water crisis hit Flint, Zachary was selected by his geology professor to assist in the mapping and digitization of Flint's historical water infrastructure records.
 Zachery’s work on this important project lead him to another research opportunity at U-M Ann Arbor, where he studied the effects of aging service lines on drinking water quality.
 Zachary joined a team of student researches as they went door-to-door, collecting water samples, and returning them to the lab for analysis.
 He and his fellow researchers plan to publish the study’s results so that other communities may learn about and avoid the risks of aging infrastructure.

 Most recently, Zachary completed a two-month at the Bergische Universitat Wuppertal in Germany, where he studied the impact of congested road conditions on bicyclists’ stress levels.
 His research provides city planners with vital information in promoting safer cycling strategies for urban locations with heavy traffic.

 “Research at UM-Flint is an awesome opportunity for students, especially those involved in the science fields,” he explains.
 “To be able to add these experiences to my résumé will help me stand out in the job market.”